Mexico road trip – The plan

 Sonora Sojourn – The road trip route

-Sonora Sojourn road trip : Top 3 Highlights
+Sonora Mexico road trip : Top 3 Highlights

 - Getting to the beach!
 As soon as I was camped on the beach at Puerto Peñasco, the world seemed like a better place.
 There is something about being by the sea that has that effect! 🙂